DrexelSmartHouse/DragonHomeNetwork/README.md

 ## Features <a name="features"></a>
 The completed network has the following features:
 - Modular addition and modification of sensors,
-- Low cost ($34.95for the gateway node and $34.95for each additional node on the network, with efficient cost scaling) https://www.adafruit.com/product/3078
+- Low cost ($34.95 for the gateway node and $34.95for each additional node on the network, with efficient cost scaling) https://www.adafruit.com/product/3078
 - Power consumption: ~40mA during active radio listening, ~120mA transmitting.
 - Packet transmission up to 200 meters.